trishaandrews/trishaandrews.github.io/_posts/2015-8-6-Image-Classification.md

 ![these images look similar for different objects](../images/catmonkey_birdplane.png)
 Some images are just odd.
 A couple of these made me take a second look at their assigned labels.
 Can you classify them? (results on hover)
 ![odd images](../images/oddimages.png "monkey, airplane, dog, cat, car, monkey, truck, truck")

+**Results and Other Research**

-My results aren't actually that bad.
-The best models are over three times better than guessing, and, according to [this website](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html), I happened to pick a fairly difficult dataset.
+My best models are over three times better than guessing, and, according to [this website](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html), I happened to pick a fairly difficult dataset.
 I also didn't get time to address the unlabeled images, which is where this dataset really excels.
 I guess I'll just have to experiment with deep learning next time!
 ![papers from the STL-10](../images/stl10pub.png)